Timiport/OSCAR-to-Google-and-MSCalendar/README.md

-# OSCAR-to-Google-Calendar
+# OSCAR-to-Google-and-MSCalendar
-A application to automatically fetch course information from OSCAR and convert it in to events in google calendar
+A application to automatically fetch course information from OSCAR and convert it in to events in Google calendar and Microsoft Calendar